tjensen42/Makefiles/README.md

 # Declare a rule for creating the dependency directory if it doesn’t exist:
 $(DEPDIR): ; @mkdir -p $@

-# Generate a list of all the dependency files that could exist.
-DEPFILES := ...

 # Mention each dependency file as a target, so that make won’t fail if the file doesn’t exist.
 $(DEPFILES):